BayAreaMetro/travel-model-one/utilities/restart-CTRAMP/Readme.md

 ### Test 1: `stl`

+* Left all four windows running from the baseline (Matrix Manager, Household Manager, JPPF Server, Node0).
-With `RunModel.RestartWithHhServer=stl` and all `RunModel.* == false` except for `RunModel.StopLocation`, the event-node0.log was full of exceptions like the following:
+* Updated properties: `RunModel.RestartWithHhServer=stl` and all `RunModel.* == false` except for `RunModel.StopLocation`,
+* Result: the event-node0.log was full of exceptions like the following:

 ```
 02-Sep-2022 12:54:49, INFO, setting up MANDATORY time-of-day choice model.